EffortlessHome/effortlesshome_addon/INTEGRATION_SUMMARY.md

 ## Conclusion

 The integration is complete and ready for testing.
-Both services now run seamlessly on the same port with clean URL separation, providing users with a unified experience while maintaining the full functionality of both the Oasira dashboard and Matter Hub.
+Both services now run seamlessly on the same port with clean URL separation, providing users with a unified experience while maintaining the full functionality of both the effortlesshome dashboard and Matter Hub.